 \section{Abstract}

-Optimal control of levitated particles subject to thermal fluctuations is a challenging problem, both from the theoretical and the experimental perspective.
-In this paper we compute the time-dependent harmonic confining potential that steers a Brownian particle between two assigned equilibrium states, in a prescribed time, with the minimum energetic cost.
-In our analysis we do not neglect inertial effects (thus addressing the general underdamped dynamics) and we assume, motivated by the experiments, that the stiffness of the confining potential cannot exceed prescribed bounds.
-We report the results of an experiment realizing the described protocol for an optically confined nanoparticle.
-The system is shown to reach the target state within accuracy, while spending less energy than other protocols that require the same time.
-The optimal protocol is also compared to an abrupt change of the confining stiffness, the latter involving an exponential relaxation to the target equilibrium state.
-Not only does our optimal protocol reach the target state in a finite time but it does so in a time significantly shorter than the characteristic timescale of the direct relaxation.
-The results presented in this paper are expected to have relevant applications in the design of optimal devices, e.g. engines at the nanoscale.
+Optimal control of levitated nanoparticles subjected to thermal fluctuations is a challenging problem, both theoretically and experimentally.
+In this Letter, we compute the time-dependent harmonic confining potential that steers, in a prescribed time and with the minimum energetic cost, a Brownian particle between two assigned equilibrium states.
+We take full account of inertial effects, thus addressing the general underdamped dynamics, and, to address actual experimental conditions, the stiffness of the confining potential is required to be bounded.
+We carry out an experiment realizing the described protocol for an optically confined nanoparticle, which is shown to reach the target state within accuracy---while spending less energy than other protocols with the same duration, significantly shorter than the characteristic relaxation time.
+The results presented here are expected to have relevant applications in the design of optimal devices, such as engines at the nanoscale.